Decawave/uwb-apps/apps/twr_node_tdma/README.md

 # Decawave TDMA Example

 ## Overview
 The twr_node_tdma and twr_tag_tdma are simple examples that showcase the TDMA features within the core library.
-These examples work in conjunction with the clock_mster example which established the timebase for the system.
-The default behavior divides the CCP_PERIOD into TDMA_NSLOTS and allocates slots to tasks.
-In practice the PAN/Provision services assign the system for the system, in this example, this is step omitted.
-The default behavior here is that each slot is consumed by the one TAG.
+The default behavior divides the TDMA_PERIOD into TDMA_NSLOTS and allocates slots to a single ranging task.
+Clock calibration and timescale compensation are enabled within the twr_tag_tdma application; this has the advantage of permitting single-sided two range exchange thus reducing the channel utilization.

+Another advantege of wireless synchronization is the ability to turn-on transeiver is a just-in-time fashion thereby reducing the power comsumption.
+In these examples transeiver is turned on for approximatly 190 usec per tdma slot.

 1. To erase the default flash image that shipped with the DWM1001 boards.